laminko/lycan/README.md

 ## Installation

-First, an python environment is required.
+First, a python environment or python 3.6+  is required.
 To resolve this, I would like to recommend **miniconda**.
 To install **miniconda**, please refer to https://docs.conda.io/en/latest/miniconda.html.

 ### Requirements